Welcome to my my little Cosplay Shopping Guide!

 Also, good dremel is worth the money!
 Luckely, they aren’t pricy tough!
 I got one years ago from Benni is a birthday gift and it’s still one of my favourite tools!

-3. EVA Contact Cement
+3. EVA Contact Cement to hold everything together

 The most common glue for foam in the US is Barge Cement.
 This product however is not available in Europe.
 Luckily there are other products that work just as well!
 My favorite glue for EVA foam (in Europe) is contact cement from cosplayshop.be, though the one from minque.nl works great as well.
 In general this kind of adhesive is a glue that you apply in thin layers on both sides, let it dry a few seconds and press together afterwards.
 The resulting contact is so strong that it should be almost impossible to separate two pieces again without damaging them.